Best Roof Racks for Toyota RAV4

 🏆 Best Overall

-Thule WingBar Evo View on Amazon
+Thule WingBar Edge View on Amazon

-Key Feature: WindDiffuser technology for noise reduction
+Key Feature: WindDiffuser technology reduces drag and noise

 Rating: ★★★★★